-First Child In UK Prescribed CBD Oil For Epilepsy
+First Child In UK Prescribed Active Hemp Oil For Epilepsy

-A two-year-old girl who suffers up to 30 epileptic seizures a day has become the first child in the UK to be prescribed CBD oil drops in a bid to help her manage her condition, which was triggered by a chromosome disorder that she was born with.
+A two-year-old girl who suffers up to 30 epileptic seizures a day has become the first child in the UK to be prescribed Active Hemp oil drops in a bid to help her manage her condition, which was triggered by a chromosome disorder that she was born with.

 According to the Daily Mail, Jorja Emerson’s parents persuaded a neurologist at London’s Portland Hospital to help their daughter, who was labelled terminal by doctors in Northern Ireland.

 But thanks to tireless campaigning on the parts of Robin and Carly Emerson, the little girl can now be administered cannabis oil using a syringe, with a couple of drops placed on her tongue twice a day.